BenAhrdt/ioBroker.device-monitoring/README.md

 | State returned to normal | `info` |

 ## Per-state notification levels
+This offers the possibility to deviate from the standard notification (for example, temporarily)

 Each monitored state has five writable level states under `devices.<deviceId>.<stateId>.level`: